opentoonz/opentoonz_docs/source/toonzscript.rst

 ``http://qt-project.org/doc/qt-4.8/ecmascript.html``

-.. note:: several well known scripting languages are based on the ECMAScript standard like JavaScript, JScript and ActionScript.
+.. note:: Several well known scripting languages are based on the ECMAScript standard like JavaScript, JScript and ActionScript.
 The ToonzScript syntax is similar to that of JavaScript, for this reason a good introduction to JavaScript can be very useful to understand better the ToonzScript basics.

 The ToonzScript user guide and some examples are available at the following URL: